Contemporary sculptural objects on the Vilnius Town Hall‘s facade

 (AV17) gallery, continuing the tradition of presenting contemporary sculpture in unconventional city spaces, is organizing a six-month project starting the month of July, during which contemporary sculptures and installations will be exhibited on the facade of the Vilnius Town Hall.
 This is a collaboratory project between the (AV17) gallery and the Vilnius Town Hall, each month a new piece will be presented by six contemporary Lithuanian artists: Algis Kasparavičius, Rafal Piesliak, Rimantas Milkintas, Dainius Liškevičius, Donatas Jankauskas, Jurga Barilaitė.

-Particularly for this exposition selected artists will demonstrate various sculptural and installation techniques, search for new means of expression and analyze currently relevant topics.
-Regularly changing exposition urges passerbies to step back from the mundane, interpret art pieces, and rethink human social standings in political and cultural contexts.
+Particularly for this exposition selected artists demonstrate various sculptural and installation techniques, search for new means of expression and analyze currently relevant topics.
+Regularly changing exposition urges passersby to step back from the mundane, interpret art pieces, and rethink human social standings in political and cultural contexts.

 Rafal Piesliak is well known for his conceptual spatial installations and sculptures, in which the emphasis falls on the relationship between humans and their environment, as well as the development of new experiences.
-On the façade of Vilnius Town Hall, the sculptor presents the work “Rostrums”.
-As objects, they are commonly used to announce information, decrees and are the most often associated with the public authority.
+On the façade of Vilnius Town Hall, the sculptor presents the work Rostrums.
+As objects, they are commonly used to announce information, and decrees and are the most often associated with public authority.
 The work reflects both the historical significance of the Town Hall and the position of power it gives to the individual.
 Anyone standing behind the lectern gains an advantage over others listening to him or her.
-The two lecterns presented at the façade of the Town Hall not only allow finding oneself in a superior position and being heard but also encourages a conversation between different, sometimes disagreeing opinions, while allowing them to coexist.
+The two lecterns presented at the façade of the Town Hall not only allow finding oneself in a superior position and being heard but also encourage a conversation between different, sometimes disagreeing opinions, while allowing them to coexist.
 Rafal Piesliak’s work performatively engages the viewer in his creative experiment, thus expanding the possibilities of the work.
-About the artist
+3D tour, about the artist

-Each exposition will include a discussion with the artist.
-During which the attendants will be able to get acquainted with a broader range of artists’ undertakings and pose questions.
-Future sesion with Rimantas Milkintas will be held on the 28th of September.
+Each exposition includes a discussion with the artist.
+During this, the attendants will be able to get acquainted with a broader range of artists’ undertakings and pose questions.

 The project is partly supported by the Lithuanian Council for Culture and Vilnius City municipality.